scala/scala-lang/_posts/2024-10-24-post-mortem-3.6.0.md

   will be implemented as an improvement.
 The change was added in [scala3\#21011](https://github.com/scala/scala3/pull/21011).
 - The change introducing the issue was merged on the 11th of July.
-Now, three months later, at the time of the release the side effects were not properly considered as in the meantime there was a change in staff coupled with insufficient documentation.
+Now, three months later, at the time of the release, the side effects were not properly considered as in the meantime there was a change in staff coupled with insufficient documentation.
 - We experienced unrelated downtime on the side of our infrastructure, which